-The School of Nursing and Health Sciences offers a bachelor's degree in nursing as the basic pre-licensure option to prepare students to become registered professional nurses.
-The BSN/LPN Option allows the licensed practical nurse to transition into the baccalaureate pre-licensure program within a reduced time frame.
-The Accelerated-BSN (BSN/ACC) option allows the student with an earned baccalaureate degree in another discipline to move through the baccalaureate pre-licensure program within a reduced time frame.
-A baccalaureate education in nursing prepares an individual for personal and professional growth.
-Through liberal education, baccalaureate-nursing graduates are prepared to participate in multifaceted environments.
-The core of knowledge within the program provides a foundation for thinking in critical and creative ways.
-The baccalaureate curriculum is designed to prepare the graduate to practice as a nurse generalist independently or collaboratively with other health professionals in the areas of health promotion, risk reduction and illness management and prevention.
-Through study and lab/clinical practice, students develop nursing skills and knowledge, enabling them to provide quality health care and to qualify for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+A baccalaureate education in nursing (BSN) prepares an individual for personal and professional growth.
+With a solid foundation in the sciences and liberal arts, baccalaureate-nursing graduates are prepared to participate in multifaceted healthcare environments.
+The program provides a foundation for thinking conceptually and contextually, in critical and creative ways.
+The baccalaureate curriculum is designed to prepare the graduate to practice as a nurse generalist independently or collaboratively with other health professionals in the areas of health promotion, risk reduction, disease prevention, and illness management.
+Through classroom, lab, and clinical experiences, students acquire knowledge and develop nursing skills, that enable them to provide quality health care and to qualify for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

-As one of the first baccalaureate nursing programs in the state of Illinois, Saint Xavier University has graduated over 5,600 students throughout the past 80 years.
+As one of the first baccalaureate nursing programs in the state of Illinois, Saint Xavier University has graduated over 5,600 students throughout the past 85 years.
 Many nursing graduates hold key positions, both nationally and internationally, in nursing practice, education, administration and research.